Cooper-Softdev/can-of-books-backend/README.md

 Actual time needed to complete: 3hrs 35min

-### Name of feature: ?
+### Name of feature: Implement add and delete functionality to server

-Estimate of time needed to complete: ?
+Estimate of time needed to complete: 4 hours

-Start time: ?
+Start time: 3:00pm

-Finish time: ?
+Finish time: 8:15pm

-Actual time needed to complete: ?
+Actual time needed to complete: 5 hours 15 minutes for frontend and backend

 ### Name of feature: ?